Ju-456/GraphToJsonAndTxtConverter/README.md

 - ➔ `display_json_to_graph.py`
   Display any directed graph defined in a `.json` file for easy verification.

+- ➔ `normalize_json_graph_positions.py` (new 🌟)
+  Adjust node/vertex positions in a `.json` graph for cleaner, straighter visual displays.

 ---

 ## 💡 Why This Project?

-The purpose is to **simplify the manipulation of directed graphs** by offering:
+Originally built to support the *NaturalDisasterManagementSystem*, this project aims to **simplify the creation and manipulation of directed graphs**.
+It provides tools to:
-- Visual validation
+- Quickly simulate and visualize graphs
-- Easy JSON and matrix conversion
+- Generate both JSON (for graphical use) and adjacency matrices (for algorithmic use)
-- Clean modular structure for custom extensions
+- Keep graph workflows clean, modular, and extensible

 ---